Yeaseen/my_ctf_writeups/basics of cmd/cmdCheat.md

 # Append lines 10 to 15 of file1.txt to file2.txt
 sed -n '10,15p' file1.txt >> file2.txt

-#taking the contents of "data.txt," sorting them, and then keeping only the unique lines.
-cat data.txt | sort | uniq -u

 #extracting human-readable text from "data.txt" and searching for lines containing the exact string '==' in a case-insensitive manner
 strings data.txt | grep -wi '=='